 - Complaint Initiation & Investigation

-- Complaint Form
+- Filing a Complaint

 The Judicial Branch Certification Commission Compliance Section investigates complaints against Court Reporters and Court Reporting Firms, Guardians, Process Servers, and License Court Interpreters.

 The following tips can help staff to clearly determine what assistance is needed so they can better assist you and can also help to prevent your correspondence from being tagged as suspicious and being quarantined before we can see it.

 - Include your first and last name so we know with whom we’re corresponding.